tradable/tradable-core/README.md

 ## Getting Started

 These instructions will help you understand how to get started with Tradable Core.
+But first things first, in order to be able to connect with our API we need to setup a developer account for you and provide you with an App ID and an App Key.
+The App ID and App Key identify your app for every request made from it.
+If you don't have them yet, [you can sign up here](https://tradable.com/signup).

 ### Prerequisities